Archaeplastida

-The cells of the Archaeplastida typically lack centrioles and have mitochondria with flat cristae.
-They usually have a cell wall that contains cellulose, and food is stored in the form of starch.
-However, these characteristics are also shared with other eukaryotes.
-The main evidence that the Archaeplastida form a monophyletic group comes from genetic studies, which indicate their plastids probably had a single origin.
-This evidence is disputed.
-Based on the evidence to date, it is not possible to confirm or refute alternative evolutionary scenarios to a single primary endosymbiosis.
-Photosynthetic organisms with plastids of different origin (such as brown algae) do not belong to the Archaeplastida.
+The main evidence that archaeplastids form a monophyletic group comes from genetic studies, which indicate their plastids likely had a single origin.
+This evidence is however disputed, and based on the evidence to date, it is not possible to definitively confirm or refute alternative evolutionary scenarios to a single primary endosymbiosis event.
+Photosynthetic organisms with plastids of indirect origin (such as brown algae, euglenids, diatoms and dinoflagellates) do not belong to Archaeplastida and are instead grouped into numerous other protist classifications, making the term "algae" a rather vague polyphyletic group.